Digest: sha-512=\vdtholisticseo8nOJRJH6OWUDBPE=, unixsum=69

 How to use Digest HTTP Header?

 The Digest HTTP Header is used to provide a digest of the requested resource’s chosen representation.
 For example, the same resource could be formatted in XML or JSON, localized to the written language of a given region, and/or encoded for transmission in one of a variety of formats.
 After content negotiation, the response’s Representation headers reveal the resource’s actual format, which is the representation that was chosen.
 Not a specific message, but the entire representation of a resource is what the Digest HTTP Header is meant to cover.
-To ensure that the representation data has not been altered during transmission, it can be employed.
+To ensure that the representation data has not been altered during transmission, it should be employed.

 Examples of Digest HTTP Header Use